Special Education and Inclusive Practices (SEIP)

 SEIP 631 Reading/Writing Remediation, Assessment, and Diagnosis for Students with Mild Disablities (3 crs)

-Prerequisite: SPED 331/SPED 531 or consent of instructor.
-Limited to teaching majors admitted to College of Education and Human Sciences.
-Must be taken with SPED 604.
+Prerequisite: SEIP 331/SEIP 531 or consent of instructor.
+Limited to teaching majors admitted to the College of Education and Human Sciences.
+Must be taken with SEIP 604.

-• Dual-listed with SPED 431.
+• Dual-listed with SEIP 431.
 Credit may not be earned in both courses.

 This course focuses on research-based methods for assessment, instruction, and remediation of reading and written expression for elementary-age students with mild disabilities.
 The course includes applied activities and occurs concurrently with a field experience.